StampyAI/stampy/How to ask Stampy for questions.md

 ## Posting questions to Discord

-You ask stampy for some number of questions (default is 1), optionally matching status and/or one tag.Stampy will return that many questions matching your query or, if you asked for more than there are, all the questions he found.
+You ask stampy for some number of questions (default is 1), optionally matching status and/or one tag.
+Stampy will return that many questions matching your query or, if you asked for more than there are, all the questions he found.

 You can use status shorthands (e.g. "los" for "Live on site") when querying for status.